nomic-ai/deepscatter/README.md

 # Deep Scatterplots for the Web

-This is an evolving library for displaying more points than are ordinarily possible over the web.
+This is a library for allowing interactive visualization of extremely large datasets, in browser.

 It's fast for three reasons: